Current CEBC researchers can access specific safety information on our Teams site.

 - Resist complacency and refresh training yearly

-- Leave CEBC safely — follow the exit checklist
+- Leave CEBC safely — follow the offboarding checklist

 Safety is an ongoing process and is essential to a long and healthy R&D career.